Principles of Einstein-Finsler Gravity and Perspectives in Modern Cosmology: Accelerating Cosmology as Finsler Evolution

-with the coefficients defined by data (\ref{odsol1}).
+} with the coefficients defined by data (\ref{odsol1}).
 Such a metric defined an off--diagonal Finsler inhomogeneous model in the $h$--subspace.
 In our ''real'' Universe it may contribute via a nontrivial $e^{\psi (\ ^{h}r,t)}$ before time like $dt$; such a solution should be imbedded into a 8--d Finsler spacetime.

-\paragraph{A class of inhomogeneous off--diagonal 8--d Finsler cosmologies: 2pt}
+\paragraph{A class of inhomogeneous off--diagonal 8--d Finsler cosmologies:}

-Following the geometric method of constructing exact solutions in extra dimensional spacetime \cite{vgensol}, we can generalize the metric (\ref {odyn4d}) with coefficients (\ref{odsol1}) to define exact cosmological solutions of the system (\ref{3oeeq}) for a total 8-d Finsler spacetime.
-We consider a source (\ref{s8d}) with constant coefficients modeling on $h$-- and $v$--subspaces perfect fluid matter/radiation with simple equations of states as we approximated in previous sections.
-The 8-d ansatz for such off--diagonal metrics is of type
+\ Following the geometric method of constructing exact solutions in extra dimensional spacetime \cite{vgensol}, we can generalize the metric (\ref {odyn4d}) with coefficients (\ref{odsol1}) to generate cosmological solutions for a total 8-d Finsler spacetime.
+We consider a source (\ref{s8d} ) with constant coefficients modeling on $h$-- and $v$--subspaces perfect fluid matter/radiation states.
+The 8-d ansatz is {